-- Given the wide range of services provided by the Authority and the challenges it is facing, it would be unusual if we did not find things that can be improved.
-The Auditor General is able to: - a make proposals for improvement if proposals are made to the Authority, we would expect it to do something about them and we will follow up what happens; - make formal recommendations for improvement if a formal recommendation is made, the Authority must prepare a response to that recommendation within 30 working days; - c conduct a special inspection and publish a report and make recommendations; and - d recommend to Ministers of the Welsh Government that they intervene in some way. - During the course of the year, the Auditor General did not make any formal recommendations.
+- 7 Given the wide range of services provided by the Authority and the challenges it is facing, it would be unusual if we did not find things that can be improved.
+The Auditor General is able to: - a Make proposals for improvement if proposals are made to the Authority, we would expect it to do something about them and we will follow up what happens. - b Make formal recommendations for improvement if a formal recommendation is made, the Authority must prepare a response to that recommendation within 30 working days.
+It is important to note that the matter highlighted at paragraphs 20 to 22 might result in a formal recommendation to the Authority, following the conclusion of our audit of the 2015-16 accounts. - c Conduct a special inspection and publish a report and make recommendations. - d Recommend to Ministers of the Welsh Government that they intervene in some way. - 8 During the course of the year, the Auditor General did not make any formal recommendations.
 However, lower-priority matters, known as proposals for improvement, are contained in our other reports and are set out in the table below.